” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ,

-from left to right.
+from the top.
 For example, if

 , then